redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 })
 ```

 But the number of characters we truncate to could be changed, so how do we encapsulate that in our test?
 Or should we?
 The number of characters is in the **BlogPost** component, which this one shouldn't know about.
-Even if we refactored the `truncate` function into a shared place and imported it into both **BlogPost** and this test, the test will still be knowing too much about **BlogPost**—why should it know the internals of **BlogPost** and that it's making use of this `truncate` function at all?
+Even if we refactored the `truncate()` function into a shared place and imported it into both **BlogPost** and this test, the test will still be knowing too much about **BlogPost**—why should it know the internals of **BlogPost** and that it's making use of this `truncate()` function at all?
 It shouldn't!

 Let's compromise—by virtue of the fact that this functionality has a prop called "summary" we can guess that it's doing *something* to shorten the text.
 So what if we test three things that we can make reasonable assumptions about right now:

 1. The full body of the post body *is not* present
 2. But, at least the first couple of words of the post *are* present
-3. The text that is shown ends in `...`
+3. The text that is shown ends in "..."

 This gives us a buffer if we decide to truncate to something like 25 words, or even if we go up to a couple of hundred.
 What it *doesn't* encompass, however, is the case where the body of the blog post is shorter than the truncate limit.
-In that case the full text would be present, and we should probably update the `truncate` function to not add the `...` in that case.
+In that case the full text would be present, and we should probably update the `truncate()` function to not add the `...` in that case.
 We'll leave adding that functionality and test case up to you to add in your free time. ;)

 ### Adding the Test